 “Our MVPs are the staff members, faculty and residents who go above and beyond,” Ms. Windsor said.
 “We are recognizing those who inspire us.
 MVPs love what they do and love helping others find their own strengths.
 MVPs exemplify the qualities of a great teammate.”

-The Fall 2020 honorees, along with comments shared by their nominators are:
+The fall 2020 honorees, along with comments shared by their nominators are listed below.

 Michael Blackburn, B.S.